sauryaritesh/Analyzing-Movies-dataset-with-Pandas/README.md

-# Movie Dataset Cleaning and Visualization
+# Movie Dataset Cleaning and Analyzing
 This repository contains Python code for cleaning and visualizing a movies dataset using pandas library.
 The dataset is cleaned to remove any inconsistencies and missing values, and then visualizations are created to explore various aspects of the dataset.

 # Dataset